yurimarx/iris-java-tools/README.md

 ```

 # Unit test for this dialect
-To execute unit the dialect unit tests or get a java hibernate sample, go to the folder tests-javasample
+To execute unit the dialect unit tests or get a java hibernate sample, go to the folder tests-java-sample

 # To learn more: